 When selecting the smart lighting setup that’s best for your home, be sure to check that the lights work with as many different ecosystems as possible.
 If you’ve already got a smart voice assistant, that’s the one you’ll want to ensure that your smart lighting will be compatible with.

 Now it’s time to get started!
 One of the first decisions you’ll need to make after selecting what type of lighting you want, is what type of bulb best suites your needs.
 Related to that question is whether or not you’ll need a hub (also called a bridge) to communicate with your smart lights.

 Do I need a hub/bridge or not?
 Some smart lighting setups, such as some from Philips Hue, require a proprietary hub or bridge, which allows all of the components of the set to work together as a team and to communicate with your smart device.
 Hubs also let you connect and control a large number of smart lights in your home at once.
 Because these hubs use the Zigbee protocol and not Wi-Fi to communicate, your smart lights won’t drain your internet speed, and will still work even if your internet goes down.
 You can typically buy a complete starter kit with one hub/bridge and several bulbs included.

-More and more often, smart lighting is being released with no special hub required, but it should be noted that these bulbs tend to be more expensive than bulbs that require a hub.
+More and more often, smart lighting is being released with no special hub required.
 A recent addition is the Philips Hue Bluetooth bulbs: these connect to your mobile device using bluetooth or if you use the Philips Hue bridge there are enhanced features.
 When shopping for smart lighting, make sure you pay particular attention to whether or not a hub or bridge is needed/included.
 This is especially true for Philips Hue lights which are available for both configurations: ones that require a hub, and ones that don’t require a hub to access most of the functions via Bluetooth.